 I’m the managing editor of GOOD, where I oversee the website’s daily content.
 Previously I was the editor in chief for the San Antonio Current, San Antonio’s only alternative news source.
 I lead a staff of seven immensely talented writers, editors, and an art director to create award-winning work recognized on a state and national level.
-My culture reporting, interviews, and reviews have appeared in BOMB, Kirkus Indie Book Reviews, the Onion A.V.
+My culture reporting, interviews, and reviews have also appeared in the Guardian, BOMB, Kirkus Indie Book Reviews, the Onion A.V.
 Club (Austin), Spin.com, and Soundcheck Magazine, among other publications.

 Previously, I worked as a government reporter for the Williamson County Sun newspaper, the assistant editor of San Antonio magazine, and the music and film editor of the San Antonio Current.
 I hold a Master of Science in Journalism from Columbia University, New York, NY.

 Areas of specialization include: album, book, concert, film and restaurant reviews; author and musician interviews; city politics reporting; court and crime reporting; local election coverage; police and sheriff department reporting; and let’s not forget the Texas State Board of Education.
 I’m currently very interested in the socioeconomic implications of our criminal justice system, with a focus on indigent defense.

 I also have extensive experience with the Associate Press (AP) Stylebook and the Chicago Manual of Style.